 - Reorder or remove any of the existing badges

-- Adjust the descriptions
+- Adjust the titles and descriptions

 - Or even upload and define your own custom badge